-She went on her first short-term trip to Zaire (now the Democratic Republic of the Congo) the next summer.
+She went on her first short-term mission trip to Zaire (now the Democratic Republic of the Congo) the next summer.
 From there, she was hooked.

 After college, Kiersten joined her church’s missions committee and helped run conferences.
-When she went back to school to become a physician assistant, she organized medical trips to Mexico.
+When she went back to school to become a physician assistant, she organized medical mission trips to Mexico.

 Kiersten thought the short-term trips would help keep her passion for missions alive.
 But God had even deeper plans.